promptfoo/promptfoo/site/docs/guides/cohere-command-r-benchmark.md

 ## Analysis

-Carefully review the side-by-side model outputs and metrics for your test case.
-With this data, you can make an informed decision about which model will deliver the best experience for your app.
+Use the view and the assertion results to make an informed decision about which model will deliver the best experience for your app.

 In this specific case, Command-R underperformed, passing only 16.67% of test cases instead of the 50% pass rate from GPT-4 and Claude Opus.
 It doesn't mean it's a bad model - it just means it may not be the best for this use case.

 Of note, Command-R was 5-8 times as fast as Claude Opus and GPT-4 respectively, and it cost much less.

-## Take it further
+Every model brings tradeoffs.

-Now that you've seen the power of running your own benchmarks, see [Getting Started](/docs/getting-started) to set up your own and learn more.
+See [Getting Started](/docs/getting-started) to set up your own local evals and learn more.